caloni/journal/journal.md

 DON'T DECIDE AHEAD OF TIME THAT IT IS IMPORTANT OR UNIMPORTANT.
 DON'T DECIDE AHEAD OF TIME THAT WHAT THAT PERSON SAID ABOUT YOU IS NOT TRUE.

 Together, the oral teachings and the individual personal effort produce an effect that would eventually bring about a change or transformation in the spiritual nature of the student.
 This change, in turn, would allow the student to successfully work in the practical laboratory phase of alchemy.
 "Know thyself!" were among his special watchwords that he tried to instill in all of us.

+## 2026-08-15

+Relendo e fazendo recortes duplicados e ambíguos e fora da linha do tempo:

+Think, really, about the changes in “You” in one week.
+How many more changes could have occurred in that week, if You did not have the illusion that You are a finished product and not a Work in Progress?

+(...) chaotic meditation of Bhagwan Shree Rajneesh.

+As long as our biology demands our survival, our primary mode of operation is fear.
+However, we are deliberately made unaware of this, or told that our anxieties are abnormal.
+In fact our anxieties are the most normal things about us and are the fuel and engine from which society and culture are built.

+Thus the “occult” is that biology and anatomy is destiny, in that order.
+That is to say, WHAT we do is determined, HOW we do it is relative.

+Like everything in the world, we too are obsolete; nothing is built to last forever.

+My definition of self-improvement means “getting rid of what you now call yourself.”

+Make a list of your activities and then analyze each of them in terms of where you stop on the cycle of tension—charge—discharge and relaxation.
+Look at the way you eat, talk, love, walk, think, feel, and etc.

+Freedom comes from the knowledge of the Orphic Mysteries.
+Life oscillates between chaos and form.
+Try on a form, use it — know it — discard it.
+Then from chaos make a new form.
+Repeat the Cycles as often as possible and you will feel alive and free.

+Israel Regardie’s secret audio, — — The Grinning, Giggling, Monkey-Faced Guru and the Pig Song.

+Dr. Regardie’s Mantram audio.

+Camden Benares’ Zen Without Zen Masters.

+When you speak to others notice your Dead phrases, and your patterned stylized responses.
+They are indications that you are sound asleep.
+You have something at stake each time you repeat these habitual phrases and comments.
+Find your patterned-machine like phrases which you use over and over again and hold so dearly.

+The experimenter by definition must be more clear than the subject.

+If you don’t know a banishing ritual use the one from The Complete Golden Dawn System of Magic by Israel Regardie.
+An audio demonstrating this Ritual has been recorded by Regardie and can be ordered from Falcon Press.

+To achieve Enlightenment (The Real Knowledge That You Are A Robot And Have Been Programmed, And That You Can Re-Program Your Brain According To Your True Will) you must first put yourself aside.

+(Much to the shock of those in power, we are relative programmers -- that is our brain is a neural garden of growing fibers and chemicals which in the final analysis we can learn to program ourselves, but first we must do away with the roots and fertilizers which do not fit our True Nature and Will.)

+Never lose the awareness that you have the ability to re-program your own brain according to your will.

+The truth is we are constantly being programmed by parents, friends, ads, authors, radios, movies, t.v., teachers and politicians.
+Finally these programs become so much a part of us, that we begin to question our every thought and action in terms of these programs.

+Disaster, unnecessary pain, death and dementia are probably not necessary particularly if we learn how to perform Magick (which simply means Brain Change Willed).
+Crowley defined magick as… “the Science and Art of causing Change to occur in conformity with the Will.”
+Eliphas Levi, the great 19th century occultist, believed that in order to reign over ourselves, we first must learn “how” to will.
+The invoking of these authorities is to help those unfamiliar with the true purpose and nature of magick to realize that there is no mumbo jumbo involved, but a science of self-change.

+The body must be free from the Robotic Mind and allowed to express itself freed from all snares.
+And finally the Mind must become a SLAVE of the True Will.

+Psychological studies have proven that tension is produced by happy experiences as well as depressing ones.
+Tension is a fact of life — and not necessarily an unfortunate fact either.
+Stresses and strains are not only an integral part of life, but they often appear as life itself.
+But to bring about the change in consciousness necessary to achieve self programming, we must use some powerful techniques to reduce tension.
+A still mind is needed for re-programming.
+This is a result of Meditation, though this may not have been the intent of the meditator.

+(...) your goal, together with the reasons for it: to free the body from the snares of the Mind, and to make the Mind a Slave to the Unconditioned Will.

+True merging with the Universal Programmer (Leary’s Higher Circuits) only occurs when Your lower circuits are “clear” and lack domination.

+Do not believe or accept this theory or in fact any other theory and this does include all theories which have previously been accepted as true, without complete testing and proof.
+But remember Wilson, “What the Thinker Thinks -- The Prover Proves.”

+Constant mental chattering or thought creates tensions.
+When you are thinking your voice box moves ever so slightly as thoughts are flowing through your mind.
+In addition, the jaw moves slightly, as well as the tongue and the eyes.
+In fact, as stated before there is a fine state of tension when we are thinking.
+So to achieve true Mindlessness, we first must become aware of the facial, throat and neck tension which are associated with thinking.
+EXPERIMENT I Sit or lie down in a quite place and allow yourself to “think” about anything.
+Notice how and where your thinking is experienced.
+Notice what motions and tensions exist in your face-neck-throat area.
+After you have completed this, “think” about something unpleasant and notice if there is any difference.
+Now try “thinking” about something pleasant and make the same notations.
+Once you are thoroughly aware of this, attempt the following: EXPERIMENT II Lie down and do not move.
+Just breathe normally with your eyes closed.
+Now become aware and describe out loud for 15 minutes every sensation and muscle twitch in your body.
+Become aware that tension exists all around and within you.
+These two experiments should be tried three times over a week to help you verify that tension is thought — thought is tension.
+This will require 45 minutes — 15 minutes for each trial.
+If you do not experience the voice box -- facial sensation, or if you are not aware of anything during experiment II, double the time.

+My work revolves around the fact that words change the chemical make-up of the micro-cells in the human brain.
+It has been proven many years ago that all learning creates chemical as well as physical brain changes.
+The brain grows and changes micro-shapes as we learn.
+This is particularly true in infancy and childhood.

 # A Gaiola das Loucas
 2024-04-08 cinema movies